When Does a Short Circuit Occur?

 A short circuit occurs when an electrical current takes an unintended path with low resistance.
 This bypasses the normal circuit flow, causing excessive current flow.

 Short circuits can occur because of bad wiring, broken parts, or wires touching.
-It’s important to find and fix short circuits to keep electrical systems safe and working well.
+Finding and fixing short circuits is important to keep electrical systems safe and working well.

-To lower the danger, safety tools like circuit breakers and fuses are used.
+Safety tools like circuit breakers and fuses are used to lower the danger.
 They turn off the electricity if a short circuit occurs.

 When Does a Short Circuit Occur